 The applicant to the Master of Science in Computer Science degree program must have a bachelor's degree from an accredited institution.

-Students who other fields, graduates from especially mathematics. science and engineering, encouraged apply.
-Students are not required to take the GRE to accepted into the program.
+Students who are graduates from other fields, especially mathematics, science, and engineering, are encouraged to apply.
+Students are not required to take the GRE to be accepted into the program.